 If you want to rent the Agility ring for private practice you must pass 3 criteria:

-- Have the prior approval of a CTA Agility instructor or the Agility Training Director.
+- Have completed a basic agility class and have the prior approval of your instructor or the Agility Training Director

 Contact Maureen Shea at Maureen.firstname.lastname@example.org to sign up.

 ***Note: Agility Ring Rental time is solely for the purpose of personal practice.
 No one may rent the Agility or any CTA buildings for the purpose of giving or receiving private (Paid) instruction without receiving permission from the CTA Board, signing a rental contract, and providing proof of insurance.